jmyers7/book/chapters/covar-correl.md

 > 1. If the observed values of two **centered** random variables $X$ and $Y$ cluster along a line of _positive_ slope, then $x$ and $y$ in a data point $(x,y)$ tend to have the same sign, i.e., $xy>0$.
 > 2. If the observed values of two **centered** random variables $X$ and $Y$ cluster along a line of _negative_ slope, then $x$ and $y$ in a data point $(x,y)$ tend to have opposite signs, i.e., $xy < 0$.

-Essentially, the next definition takes the average value of the product $xy$, as $x$ ranges over observed values of a **centered** random variable $X$ and $y$ ranges over observed values of a second **centered** random variable $Y$.
+Essentially, the next definition takes the average value of the product $xy$, as $(x,y)$ ranges over observed pairs of values of a pair $(X,Y)$ of **centered** random variables.
 If this average value is positive, it suggests a (noisy) linear dependence with positive slope; if it is negative, it suggests a (noisy) linear dependence with negative slope.
 A larger average (in either direction---positive or negative) tends to indicate a *stronger* dependency.
 If the random variables are not centered, then we subtract off their means before computing the product and taking its average value.

 ```{prf:definition}